Oriol Alamany: "I have photographed many places that no longer exist."

 — Yes, two years.
 But then Franco died, and classes stopped.
 One day far-right groups came in with clubs and chains, the next there was a teachers' strike...
 I passed botany on the first try, but I failed all the other subjects, and I started studying design.

-And design in photography.
+And from design to photography.

 Do you have the feeling that you are photographing things that will soon disappear?